macsite/Projects/GDP - LinearRegression/README.md

-Linear Regression Model for GDP Prediction
+GDP_linear - Linear regression Mmdel for GDP prediction gdp_random_forest - Random forest model for GDP prediction

-This code implements a simple linear regression model to predict GDP based on 5 input features: X1, X2, X3, X4, X5.
+This code implements a simple linear regression and random forest models to predict GDP based on 5 input features: X1, X2, X3, X4, X5.
 The model is trained on historical GDP and feature data for multiple years.
 Dependencies

     Python 3.6+